grascya/Heart-Disease/README.md

 ## Key Insights
 - 54.3% of cases in the dataset are classified as heart disease against 44.7% and 68.2% are male
-- There is no difference in serum cholesterol, fasting blood sugar, resting electrocardiographic results between those who have heart disease and those who don't in the dataset
+- There is no difference in serum cholesterol, fasting blood sugar, and resting electrocardiographic results between those who have heart disease and those who don't in the dataset
 - Those with 0 major vessels are at higher risk of heart disease and, those with typical angina are at less risk of heart disease in this dataset
 - Svm was the best model with an accuracy_score of 0.89 , a precison_score of 0.90 a recall_score of 0.88 and a f1_score of 0.90
-- chest pain type (cp), the slope of the peak exercise ST segment (slp) , resting electrocardiographic results (restecg), sex and number of major vessels (0-3) colored by flourosopy (caa) were the three most important features for the model
+- chest pain type (cp), the slope of the peak exercise ST segment (slp) , resting electrocardiographic results (restecg), sex, and number of major vessels (0-3) colored by fluoroscopy (caa) were the three most important features for the model